OpenAstronomy/openastronomy.github.io/_projects/2026/juliaastro/spectra.md

 formats.
 Particular frequency ranges have their own instrument types and exploit different physics to measure the spectra precisely.
-This means that the data files we receive from various observatories must be handled differently and carefully, in order for us to be able to gain meaningful and accurate scientific insights.
+This means that the data files we receive from various observatories must be handled differently and carefully in order for us to be able to gain meaningful and accurate scientific insights.

 This project aims to rework existing functionality in